docker/docs/ee/ucp/admin/install/install-on-azure.md

 - `routeTableName` - If you have defined multiple Route tables within an Azure subnet.

-See [Kubernetes' azure.go](https://github.com/kubernetes/kubernetes/blob/master/pkg/cloudprovider/providers/azure/azure.go) for more details on this configuration file.
+See the [Kubernetes Azure Cloud Provider Config](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/cloud-provider-config.md) for more details on this configuration file.

 ## Considerations for IPAM Configuration